wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/workflows/workflow_data_locality_platform_zoom.svg">Storage at the compute site</object>
 <div class="caption"><strong>Figure 1:</strong> Added storage capability at the compute site.</div>

-Figure 1 above show the compute site for the platform in the previous tab, but with a new host (shown in green).
+Figure 1 above shows the compute site for the platform in the previous tab, but with a new host (shown in green).
 This host is not used for computation but provides access to a disk with 500 MB/sec read/write bandwidth.